 structure and need more or less similar treatments in terms of a structured operational process.

 Expenses - Receipts, Mileage, Advances and Per Diems

 The next component of a healthy travel and expense policy defines what are the kinds of

 employee is allowed to make in their capacity.
 In a typical structure, every expense claimed by an

 employee has at least the amount, category and date of expense attached to it.
 The permissibility of

 employee expenses is hence defined majorly by these criteria -

-- Expense categories- Employees should be made aware of what categories of expenses
+- Expense categories- Employees should be made aware of what

 will be considered for reimbursement.
 This typically involves food and entertainment, software,

 medical, insurance, stationary and other such categories.
 It’s important to call out unsupported